artuross/rcwz.pl/content/2024-04-21-im-really-bad-at-side-projects.md

 Put it that way, it's clear I could have not succeeded.
 I should have limited the scope to support just one game I played the most and don't stress too much on the design.
 These things can be improved later.

-Another failure on my side was that I used to announce to my friends what I was working on.
-I should have focused on building stuff and show them a working prototype, not _a concept_.
-Telling friends sounds great, but I feel like it gives a false sense of an accomplishment.

-As a side note, this blog, suprisingly, is a done the right way.
+As a side note, I feel like I blog the right way.
 Granted, the thing that matters in blogs the most _is_ the content and blogging itself is iterative: you publish one post at a time.
 I wanted to own the content and decided to publish on my own domain with my own theme.
 That's also why this blog looks like shit. ¯\\\_(ツ)\_/¯
 {.sidenote}

+Another failure on my side was that I used to announce to my friends what I was working on.
+I should have focused on building stuff and show them a working prototype, not _a concept_.
+Telling friends sounds great, but I feel like it gives a false sense of an accomplishment.

+More recently, I've discovered that even when I struggle to do something and don't feel particularly excited about working on that the next day, it's still a good idea to force myself to work on it, even if only for 15 minutes.
+By the time is up, I may have come up with a plan how to solve it.